Cambridge '99 Rowing Club: Rowing events and achievements

 The biggest race in the local calendar is the Cambridgeshire Rowing Association Bumps in which all club members participate.
 The men's First boat currently hold the Headship position, while the women's First boat currently hold sixth place.
 In 2019, a Club record 17 crews were entered for Bumps (9 Women's Eights and 8 Men's Eights) and in addition to Men's Headship, were awarded the John Jenner trophy for most successful Club and the Stephen Allen Bowl for best-performing Juniors.
 The 2020 Bumping races were cancelled due to the Covid pandemic.

-In the 1990 CRA Bumping Races, the Club was the first to hold the 'Head of the River' position simultaneously in both the Men's and Women's events, and in 2006 became the first Club to hold both first and second places on the river simultaneously in the Women's event.
+In the 1990 CRA Bumping Races, the club was the first to hold the 'Head of the River' position simultaneously in both the Men's and Women's events, and in 2006 became the first Club to hold both first and second places on the river simultaneously in the Women's event.

 On the Thames, 1993 saw the Men's squad win the Jackson Trophy at the Head of the River Race (HoRR), finishing in 13th position overall.

 Nines compete at all the local Cambridge events and also travel extensively throughout the UK (and overseas) to challenge at major events.
-In 2019, several Nines crews competed in the Head of the Charles Race in the USA, while a Men's 4+ travelled to Belgium to compete in the Ghent International Regatta, winning a silver medal.
+In 2019, several Nines crews competed in the Head of the Charles Race in the US, while a Men's 4+ travelled to Belgium to compete in the Ghent International Regatta, winning a silver medal.

-Henley Royal Regatta is a key event for the Club, with crews entered most years, in addition to the Henley Women's event.
+Henley Royal Regatta is a key event for the club, with crews entered most years, in addition to the Henley Women's event.
 Most-recently, two Men's crews successfully qualified and competed in the Wyfold Challenge Cup in 2019.